Miami Pedestrian Accident Attorneys

 - Never lost a case in the firm’s history.

-Our Miami pedestrian accident lawyers handle pedestrian accident cases in Miami and throughout Miami-Dade County so that our clients can focus on recovery and healing.
+We handle pedestrian accident cases in Miami and throughout Miami-Dade County so that our clients can focus on recovery and healing.
+Contact us by calling (305) 615-6080 to schedule your initial consultation.

 - 395,785 car crashes occurred in Florida during 2016;